Get outside. Share your moment. Use #ExploreWinterYYC

 1: Where to Glide (Skate & Ice Trails)

-Enjoy Calgary’s free outdoor skating rinks throughout the city.
-Popular spots include Prairie Winds Park, West Confederation Park, and Carburn Park.
-Conditions may vary.
+You can also enjoy Calgary’s popular skating spots like Prairie Winds Park, West Confederation Park, and Carburn Park.

 Scenic Ice Trails: